London’s Ecological Features

 Best known as the capital of England, the London region is formed from the two counties of the City of London and Greater London.
 While the City of London sits in the middle of the region and has the eight wards of Aldersgate, Bishopsgate, Cripplegate, Farringdon Within, Farringdon Without, Portsoken, Queenhithe, and Tower, the more traditionally structured county of Greater London surrounds the city and has a total of 32 boroughs.

-Despite a domination of urban areas across London, the region is home to multiple forms of wildlife and protected animal species.
-Bats are often considered a solely rural animal that only appear in woodland areas.
-However, a number of bat species are present throughout the region, occupying both infrastructure in the City of London and the millions of trees in Greater London.
+Despite the domination of urban areas over rural areas across London, the region is home to multiple forms of wildlife and protected animal species.
+Bats are often considered a solely rural animal that only appears in woodland areas.
+A number of species, however, are present throughout the region, occupying both infrastructures in the City of London and the millions of trees in Greater London.

 Identified Bat Species in London

-Different species of bat may be present based on location, and as such, the bats roosting in London could differ to the bats forming habitats in other parts of England.
-18 species of bat are currently in the UK, with evidence indicating that 17 of these species are continuing to breed.
-London has five of these bat species including two types of pipistrelle bat.
+Different species of bat may be present based on location, and as such, the bats roosting in London could differ from the bats forming habitats in other parts of England.
+18 species are currently in the UK, with evidence indicating that 17 of these species are continuing to breed.
+London has five of these present bat species including two types of pipistrelle bat.

 London Bat Species

 - Pipistrelle bat (common pipistrelle and Nathusius’s pipistrelle)

 Legal protections within UK and European legislation such as the Conservation of Habitats and Species Regulations 2010 and the Wildlife and Countryside Act 1981 prevent harm or disturbance from coming to bats.
 As bats can appear almost anywhere – including throughout all areas of the London region – it is possible that a development project could affect bats, acting as an obstacle to bat habitats and vice versa.